The Fighting Caravans (February 1, 1931)

 Liliane Marie Madeleine Carré was born in Blaye, France, and she had a short but notable career in movies until 1938.
 She once said, “Marriage is a career itself.
 It requires full-time.
 When I do fall in love the career must go.”

 In 1935, four years after this adventure, she fell in love with and married the dashing and handsome superstar actor Errol Flynn, and by 1938 she had acted in her final motion picture.
 After enduring seven years of a handsome husband who had affairs with every pretty girl that would have him, they got divorced.
-Twenty years after that divorce she would marry an Iowa dairy farmer, but that marriage would only last twenty-one years.
+Twenty years after that divorce she would marry an Iowa dairy farmer, and that marriage would last twenty-one years.

-In this adventure, a young playboy rabble-rouser is about to become an advance scout with his two old buddies for a wagon train going from Independence, Missouri to Sacramento, California.
+In this adventure, a young playboy rabble-rouser cowboy is about to become an advance scout with his two old buddies for a wagon train going from Independence, Missouri to Sacramento, California.
 Unfortunately, he has been in a bit of trouble and the Sheriff wants to put him in jail for thirty days, and he may miss the departure of the wagon train.

 The two old scouts convince her to pretend to be the new wife of the rabble-rousing young scout with the hopes of convincing the Sheriff to go easy on the new husband.
 Their scheme works, and now the young lady and the woman-chasing scout are off on a journey across the wilderness of America headed for a new land.

 The young woman has decided that she will woo the handsome scout during the journey and make him her husband for real.
-Gary Cooper, as young Clint Belmet, may eat his words about becoming a tame husband, unless the attacking Indians on the warpath get him first.
+Gary Cooper, as young Clint Belmet, may eat his words about becoming a tame husband, unless the attacking Indians on the warpath get them first.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Ernest Torrence and Tully Marshall